hermanmak/AWSWorkshop-20180731-VPC-EC2-S3-RDS/README.md

 * Find your Bastion
 * Check the CloudFormation Stack, there will be a nested stack name as "bastion"
 * Inside your VPC created in Step 4, there is new EC2 in public subnet.
-* You can try to remote into that instance.
+* You can try to remote into that instance from the AWS Cloud9's terminal we created in step 1.
 * use SSH `ssh -i XXXX.pem ec2-user@YOUR_BASTION_IP`

 ### Step 6:
 * Find your RDS (or Aurora)
-* Check the CloudFormation Stack, there will be a nested stack name as "bastion"
+* Check the CloudFormation Stack, there will be a nested stack name as "rds"
 * Did you remember the account and password you set in the cloudformation?
 * try to login into your database with following command
-* `mysql -u DBUSER -h DBADDRESS -p `
+* `mysql -h <RDS ENDPOINT> -P 3306 -u DBUSER -h DBADDRESS -p `

 ### Step 7:
 * Try to create a web server and backend server